By Chené Koscielny

 The ATLAS Visitor Center has a permanent exhibit with interactive screens outside the Control Room and a 3D movie explaining how the detector works.

 NOTE: The ATLAS Visitor Centre can only be visited as part of a guided tour.

 CERN GUIDED TOURS

 CERN receives around 600,000 requests for guided visits every year!

 The tours are free of charge – but need to be booked in advance.
 Expect to wait a few months to get in.
 REMEMBER, though that the Globe and Microcosm are open to all and no reservation is needed.

 Some CERN tours are not open to children younger than 12.

 CMS, CERN Data Centre, LEIR, ALICE and LHCh.

 For more info about CERN and their guided tours visit this site.

-Don’t miss the CERN Researchers’ Night on the 28th of September, when the centre is open to all with the aim to make science accessible to all.
+Don’t miss the CERN OPEN DAYS on the 14th and 15th September, when the centre is open to all with the aim to make science accessible to all.
 More info here.